cseligman.com

 (not to scale; objects shown larger and closer than reality)

-Moving away from the tip of the umbra, the Moon looks smaller and smaller, and in fact, too small to completely cover the Sun, so that a ring of Sun is visible all around the Moon.
+Moving further from the tip of the umbra the Moon looks smaller and smaller, and in fact too small to completely cover the Sun, so that a ring of Sun is visible all around the Moon.
 This ring is called an annulus (Latin for ring), so an eclipse in which the tip of the Moon's umbra doesn't reach the Earth is called an annular eclipse.

 The Motion of the Moon Across the Sun